vanjac/voxel-editor/README.md

 ## Objects

 Besides the walls forming the boundaries of the world, there will be different type of objects you can create to add interactivity.
-Right now, there are only Substances (see above for how to create one).
-You can tap a substance to show the Properties panel (swipe left to temporarily hide it).
+Right now, there are only Substances (see above for how to create one) and the Player.
+You can tap an object to show the Properties panel (swipe left to temporarily hide it).

 ### Sensors